Restaurant Visa Sponsorship Jobs in Arizona

 Which companies sponsor visas for restaurant jobs in Arizona?

 Large hospitality operators are the most consistent sponsors.
-Darden Restaurants (which runs Olive Garden and LongHorn Steakhouse locations statewide), Delaware North at venues like Chase Field, and major resort food and beverage departments in Scottsdale and Sedona have documented H-2B and H-1B sponsorship histories.
+Darden Restaurants (which runs Olive Garden and LongHorn Steakhouse locations statewide), Delaware North at venues like Chase Field, and major resort food and beverage departments in Scottsdale and Sedona have documented H-2B visa and H-1B visa sponsorship histories.
 Independent fine-dining restaurants in Phoenix occasionally sponsor for specialized culinary roles, though large groups sponsor more consistently.

 Which visa types are most common for restaurant roles in Arizona?

 The H-2B visa covers temporary non-agricultural workers and is commonly used for seasonal front-of-house and kitchen staff at Arizona resort and tourism destinations.
 The H-1B applies to specialty occupations, so it's generally limited to corporate culinary or food and beverage management roles requiring a relevant bachelor's degree.
-J-1 exchange visitor programs also place trainees and interns in Arizona restaurant and hospitality settings.
+J-1 visa exchange visitor programs also place trainees and interns in Arizona restaurant and hospitality settings.

 Which cities in Arizona have the most restaurant sponsorship jobs?